lzzz138/Radio2Speech/README.md

 ```

 ## Evaluation
+We provide some collected radio signal examples in `examples/ljspeech` that users can use with pre-trained weights to generate speech signals from radio signals and evaluate the performance.

 1.Prepare the extracted radio-audio Mel Spectrogram and list the path of them as shown in `examples/LJSpeech_val.csv`.

 2.Change the `vocoder_ckpt`, `vocoder_config` and  `load_best_model` in `eval.sh`  to your own path (pre-trained model of our TransUnet and Parallel WaveGAN), then run